Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Our skin is made of three general layers.
-In order from most superficial to deep they
+In order from most superficial to deepest they

 are the epidermis, dermis, and subcutaneous tissue.

 The epidermis is a thin layer of skin.
-It is the most superficial layer of skin as
+It is the most superficial layer of skin, the layer you see with

-your very eyes as you look at the skin anywhere on your body.
+your eyes when you look at the skin anywhere on your body.
 Functions of the epidermis include touch sensation and protection against microorganisms.

-This layer is composed of many dead skin cells you shed off into the
+This layer is composed of the many dead skin cells that you shed into the

 layer is found only on the palms of the hands, fingertips, and the soles of the